galaxyproject/galaxy-hub/src/support/download-data/index.md

 ### Download tip: Big data

-**Browser option:** use Google Chrome and click on the disc icon (we've found that this browser supports better continuous downloads).
+**Browser option:** try with Google Chrome (sometimes this browser supports better continuous downloads).

 **Command-line option:** from a terminal window on your computer, you can use **[wget](https://www.gnu.org/software/wget/manual/html_node/Download-Options.html#Download-Options)** or **[curl](http://en.wikipedia.org/wiki/CURL)**.

-> Note that this works for indivual datasets only.
-Dataset collections (complete) and datasets within collections cannot be retrieved with this method (currently - development for this feature is in progress).

 The direct download link to a dataset can be obtained by right clicking the floppy disk icon and choosing "Copy Link Location" (for most datasets) or